nurilloh2004/flask-hello-world/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Some AWS services in not working perfectly Which they are  CloudWatch, CodeBuild run time, Cluster conteiners with EC2 .
-Because of this in my AWS account didn't complate (VISA and other credentials).
+*The video does not contain stress test part.
+Confirmation of visa card required for certain AWS services, namely CloudWatch, CodeBuild runtime, and Cluster containers with EC2.